RDA-MOMSI/Dashboard/README.md

 > [!TIP]
 > **Not sure where to begin?**
 > - Explore [User Journeys](https://rda-momsi.github.io/Dashboard/user-journeys) provided at the dashboard for themed use-cases organized by standard type, research data lifecycle stage, technology application, and/or research subject area classes/subclasses.
-> - Browse [MOMSI Terminology](https://github.com/RDA-MOMSI/Dashboard/tree/main/src/glossary) provided at the dashboard ([see UI list here](https://rda-momsi.github.io/Dashboard/glossary)), to interpret how curated concepts and terms apply.
+> - Browse [MOMSI Terminology](https://github.com/RDA-MOMSI/Dashboard/tree/main/src/glossary) provided at the dashboard ([search list here](https://rda-momsi.github.io/Dashboard/glossary)) to better understand how terms are defined and applied across curated concepts and data lifecycle categories.
 MOMSI terms can be used to search standards listed at the dashboard summary table and sorting/filtering standards at our FAIRsharing Collection (see sustainability section below).

 ## Contributing